dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * It tells us how **complete** the results are (*completeness*).
 * A perfect recall score of 1 means that all relevant docs were retrieved, but <ins>it says nothing about how many irrelevant docs were also retrieved</ins>.
-* Preference for higher recall than precision: e.g. youtube, seeking scientific articles: There is need for quantity of information/documents/results even if some of may be irrelevant more or less.
+* Preference for higher recall than precision: e.g. youtube recommendations, online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some point.
 -----

 ## Keywords